 - Penny Fuller (left) plays Eugene’s ex-girlfriend Grace Banfield.
 This is fuller’s first of two total appearances on the show.

 - Beah Richards (right) plays Eugene’s maid Ola Mae.
 This is also Richards’s first of two total appearances on MSW.
 Notably, Richards was in the original 1967 movie In the Heat of the Night.

-The only thing I can possible note about this episode is the ridiculous Southern accents.
+The only other thing I can possibly note about this episode is the ridiculous Southern accents.
 It seemed that every other scene someone would say “Well, I declare!”
 If you ever thought that Murder, She Wrote was even trying to be realistic, this episode would change your mind.